Traffic Laws and Safety

 - Cyclists ride in a traffic lane, staying to the far right as practicable unless preparing to turn or overtake another vehicle.

-- Cyclists must obey all traffic signs and signals and use hand signals to let others know what they plan to do.
+- Cyclists must obey all traffic signs and signals and use hand signals to let others know where they plan to go.

 - Inexperienced riders, especially children, require special courtesy and care.
 They may not always follow traffic rules.
 Be especially careful around these riders and expect the unexpected.